dhhruv/EncrypC/README.md

 5. Click CLEAR Button to reset the input fields and status bar.

 ## Important Note:
 -	**The Authors will not be responsible for any kind of loss of data so it is essential to have a Backup of Original Data you give as Input to Encrypt/Decrypt in the Software.
-Under no circumstances shall we be liable or responsible to you or any other person for any damages, loss of any of your useful data by using this Software.
+Under no circumstances shall we be liable or responsible to you or any other persons for any damages, loss, or corruption of any of your data by using this Software, via loss of your Key, glitch in the Program, or otherwise.
 Read the [LICENSE](https://github.com/dhhruv/EncrypC/blob/master/LICENSE) for more information.**